top of page

 Provide the Gift of Education

 Sustained Acts is committed to providing every child in our care with an education, so they receive a strong foundation for a successful future.
-After 8th grade (Form 8 in Kenya), children leave the home for Secondary School.
+After 9th grade, children leave the home for Secondary School.
 The average cost/year of Secondary School is $700.
 From there, based on test scores, they may qualify to attend a College or University.
 Those who do not qualify for Secondary School or College, are eligible to attend Polytechnical school to learn a trade.
 The average cost per year of Trade School is $1,000, while the average cost of attending University is $2,000.
 We currently have 35 children in Secondary School, 14 in Trade School, 10 in College/University, and another 2 waiting to join College/University.
 Educational fees have grown to over $35,000/year and remain one of our greatest needs.

 Support On-going Capital Needs